LumenRadio/mira-ruuvitag/README.md

 The sensor sends an UDP packet at port 7337 to the root node of the network
 containing:

-- 32 bytes sensor name, padded with zeroes.
-Note that a sensor name with 32 bytes may not have a null-byte termination
+- 32 bytes name of device, padded with zeroes.
+Note that a name with 32 bytes may not have a null-byte termination
 - list of sensor values, 24 bytes each
   - 15 byte sensor name (battery, temperature, humidity, pressure), padded with zeroes.
 Note that a name of 15 bytes may not have null-byte-termination